cyril-lamotte/jquery.menu-level/README.md

 # jQuery Menu Level

-Multi-level navigation
+An accessible multi-level navigation for mobile.

 ## Features

-* A clone link of the parent link is created inside de sublevel.
+* A clone link of the parent link can be created inside de sublevel.
+* Back button
-* Mobile nav
+* ARIA
-* IE8+ compliant
+* IE11+

 ## Markup